The drivers and aims for data management at HWB•NMR are outlined, including responsibilities of users and staff.

-Data is categorized as being either scientific (i.e. related to NMR spectra or samples) or administrative (i.e. financial, personnel, management, or computer systems related).
+Data are categorised as being either scientific (i.e. related to NMR spectra or samples) or administrative (i.e. financial, personnel, management, or computer systems related).

-Administrative data is joined-up with the University’s administrative services and reporting structures to ensure efficient communication, seamless operation and professional standards.
+Administrative data are joined-up with the University’s administrative services and reporting structures to ensure efficient communication, seamless operation and professional standards.

 Administrative Data Aims